vasiliy-ul/configs/README.md

 # configs
-Configuration files for various tools and utilities
+Configuration files and helpers for various tools and utilities